NachiketGadekar1/browserllama/README.md

    ```
    "path": "native-messaging-host.exe"
    ```
-   the exe and the internals folder needs to be on the same level as the bat, so you will have to copy it from dist
+   the exe and the internals folder needs to be on the same level as the json, so you will have to copy it from dist

 7. **Build the Extension (optional, follow only if source is modified)**